tkw1536/ggman/README.md

 ## getting `ggman`

-To get `ggman` you have two options:
+To get `ggman` you have three options:

 1. Build it yourself
 To build `ggman` yourself, you need [`go`](https://golang.org) 1.9 or newer along with `make` installed on your machine.
-After cloning this repository, you can then simply type `make` and executables will be generated inside the `out/` directory.
+After cloning this repository, you can then simply type `make` and executables will be generated inside the `dist/` directory.

 2. Download a pre-built binary.
 You can download a pre-built binary from the [releases page](https://github.com/tkw1536/ggman/releases/latest) on GitHub.